liskitaliangroup/liskitbash/README.md

 ##ToDo
 This is a working progress I will improve it over time :)

-    - code improvements (absolute/relative paths || use defaults for wget url)
+    - code improvements (use defaults for wget url)
-    - test it actually :D (it seems to work properly)
     - add a command to just uninstall everything
     - check for some progress bar and do not print anything else